loophe/cTokenMinePool/README.md

 ***********************************************************

-The mining earn show page, will become Dapp front-end lately (Currently only in Chinese) : www.zsharing.net:8080/
+## The mining earn show page

+It will become Dapp front-end lately (Currently only in Chinese) : www.zsharing.net:8080/